ekramataimuri-seo/ekramawp-nextjs/README.md

 ## The AI-Augmented Engineering Process (Challenges & Solutions)

 This project was built using an **AI-Collaborative workflow**.
-As the Front-End Engineer, I solve specific migration challenges.
+As the Front-End Engineer, I solved specific migration challenges.
 Here is a breakdown of the complex technical issues we faced and how we solved them:

 ### 1. The "jQuery to React" Migration
 **The Issue:**